jpjones76/SeisIO.jl/docs/src/intro.rst

 Overview
 ========
 SeisIO stores data in minimalist containers that track the bare necessities for analysis.
-New data are easily added with basic commands like ``+``.
+New data are easily added with basic operators like *+*.
 Unwanted channels can be removed just as easily.
-Data can be saved to a native SeisIO format or written to other supported file formats.
+Data can be written to a number of file formats.

 Installation